militaryinvestor/militaryinvestor.github.io/_posts/2021-10-12-How-to-Start-Investing-in-The-Thrift-Savings-Plan-TSP-Part-1-MyPay.md

 hidden: false
 ---

-# How to Start Investing in the Thrift Savings Plan (TSP) - A Step By Step Guide
+# How to Start Investing in the Thrift Savings Plan (TSP) Part One: A Step By Step Guide to Setup MyPay

 To start investing in the Thrift Savings Plan (TSP), the first step is to setup your contributions in [My Pay](https://mypay.dfas.mil/).